pwncollege/linux-luminarium/piping/procsub-read/DESCRIPTION.md

 hacker@dojo:~$
 ```

-Of course, you can specify this multiple time:
+Of course, you can specify this multiple times:

 ```console
 hacker@dojo:~$ echo <(echo pwn) <(echo college)